MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 For more information, see [Windows Server guide](/windows-server/networking/core-network-guide/cncg/server-certs/configure-server-certificate-autoenrollment)

 >[!Note]
->Auto-enrolment and renewal don’t configure Operations Manager to use certificates, nor does it guarantee that the certificate generated will conform to Operations Manager’s expected certificate settings for auto-enrollment.
+>Auto-enrollment and renewal does no4t configure Operations Manager to use certificates, nor does it guarantee that the certificate generated will conform to Operations Manager’s expected certificate settings for auto-enrollment.
 However, renewals will use the same template used to create the initial certificate.